Yellamma Temple, Saundatti: Features

 The Yellamma Temple is built in the Chalukyan and Rashtrakuta style.
 According to the government gazetteer, the goddess worshiped in the temple is associated with Parasurama's (an incarnation of Vishnu) mother Renuka, the wife of the sage Jamadagni.
 She is revered as one of the Saptamatrika or seven divine mothers, who protected the earth and its rulers.
 The goddess is also known as Yelumakkaltai, meaning "the mother of seven children" in Kannada language.
 She is a cult figure worshiped by the pastoral community of the Dhangar and Kurumbas of southern Maharashtra and North Karnataka.

 There are three water tanks or ponds at the back side of the temple known as Kumkum Kundam, Yoni Kundam, and Arihan Kundam.
 These are considered holy and are places where people bathe and offer worship.
 There is also a sacred well called the Jogal bhavi; the water of this well is believed to cure skin diseases.
-Another location adjacent to the temple known as Parasurama Kshetra is believed to be the site where Lord Parausrama sat in penance.
+Another location adjacent to the temple known as Parasurama Kshetra is believed to be the site where Lord Parausrama sat in the penance.

 Within the temple precincts stand shrines dedicated to Lord Ganesh, Mallikarjun, Parashuram, Eknath, and Siddeshwar.